Graduate Department of

 Research opportunities are abundant in the Department of Psychology.
 Faculty members attract a high level of research grant support from federal and state agencies, including the National Institutes of Health and the National Science Foundation.
 Total grant expenditures on an annual basis currently approximates $7,500,000.

-Information about the Department of Psychology, its graduate programs and faculty is available on our Web site at http://www.psy.fsu.edu.
+Information about the Department of Psychology, its graduate programs and faculty is available on our Website at https://psy.fsu.edu/.

 The Psychology Department moved into its state-of-the-art building complex in August, 2008.
 The complex consists of three connecting wings, each four stories tall, and a separate 220-seat auditorium.
 It features over forty research laboratories, wireless communication, a spacious courtyard, a clinical training and research clinic, a center for studies in reading, a neuroscience research center and state-of-the-art vivarium, and undergraduate and graduate student computer rooms, incorporating the entire department into a single home.
-Visit our Web site at http://www.psy.fsu.edu for more details.
+Visit our Website at https://psy.fsu.edu/ for more details.

 The Department's technical staff and support facilities are some of the best in the country.
-The facilities are operated by experts in biomedical, electrical, and structural engineering, computer hardware and software support, and graphics design and include fully equipped computer, electronic, machine, graphics and instrument design shops.
+The facilities are operated by experts in biomedical, electrical, and structural engineering; and computer hardware and software support; and include fully equipped computer, electronic, machine, and instrument design shops.
 Instruction in behavioral, physiological, and neuroanatomical techniques is provided both in formal coursework and in laboratory settings.
 A molecular neuroscience laboratory provides equipment and training for studies of gene cloning and gene expression, as well as techniques to measure levels of hormones and neurotransmitters.